flairNLP/fundus/docs/how_to_contribute.md

 ### 7. Opening a Pull Request

-Make sure you tested your parser before opening a pull request.
+1. Make sure you tested your parser using `pytest`.
-Once again, go through the attributes guidelines and ensure your parser is compliant with them.
+2. Run `black src`, `isort src` and `mypy src` with no errors.
+3. Push and open a new PR
+4. Congratulation and thank you very much.